Affiliate links on Android Authority may earn us a commission. Learn more.

 The story follows Bea Smith (Danielle Cormack), who is sent to jail for attempted murder, and chronicles her life as she struggles to survive.
-There are currently six seasons of the show on Netflix.
-Season 7 is currently airing in Australia and an eighth has already been commissioned.
+There are currently seven seasons of the show on Netflix.
+An eighth season has already been commissioned.

 Inside the World’s Toughest Prisons

 The name of this Netflix prison series is self-explanatory.
-Hosted by Paul Connolly (season 1) and Raphael Rowe (season 2 and 3), the series explores some of the most dangerous prisons, and a couple of really nice ones, around the world.
+Hosted by Paul Connolly (season 1) and Raphael Rowe (season 2, 3, and 4), the series explores some of the most dangerous prisons, and a couple of really nice ones, around the world.

-First and last
+First and Last

 This series documents the first few days of new prisoners and the final days of those being released at Georgia’s Gwinnett County Jail.
 It’s an interesting and emotional exploration of what is often the worst and the best day for an inmate and how being in jail can change you.
-The first season is six-episodes long.
+The first season is six episodes long.

 Girls Incarcerated provides a candid glimpse into the world of young women in Madison Juvenile Center.
 It showcases their trials, aspirations, and personal growth in an extreme environment.